-Kaley Cuoco Proves Rouge Noir Is Fall's Best Nail Polish Trend
+Rouge Noir Is Fall's Prettiest Dark Nail-Polish Trend

-We might be on the verge of fall, but the latest nail polish trends are looking brighter and more sparkly than ever.
-But along with the pearlescent Champagne and gilded polishes sweeping Instagram right now, there's one classic fall shade the pros say will be back with a vengeance for fall 2019 — and Kaley Cuoco just gave it a major A-list endorsement.
+We might be on the middle of fall, but some of the current nail polish trends are unseasonably sparkly and bright.
+But along with the pearlescent Champagne, bronze gold, and pumpkin-esque shades sweeping Instagram right now, there's one classic fall shade the pros say is back with a vengeance for fall 2019: red-wine burgundy.

 The shade goes by many names — oxblood, wine, burgundy — but we're most partial to its French pronunciation: rouge noir.
-In translation, it simple means dark red, and most polishes include blended purple or black undertones to give the shade its vampy vibe.
-Scroll ahead to see a close-up of the Big Bang Theory star's take on the classic mani and the exact polish bottle she used to get it.
+In translation, it simple means dark red, and most polishes include blended purple or black undertones to give the tone its vampy vibe.
+Scroll ahead to find the perfect burgundies, that have been conveniently bottled up with a brush attachment.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.